kubeovn/kube-ovn/README.md

 [中文教程](https://github.com/kubeovn/kube-ovn/wiki)

-Kube-OVN integrates the OVN-based Network Virtualization with Kubernetes.
+Kube-OVN, a [CNCF Sandbox Level Project](https://www.cncf.io/sandbox-projects/), integrates the OVN-based Network Virtualization with Kubernetes.
 It offers an advanced Container Network Fabric for Enterprises with the most functions and the easiest operation.

 ## Community
 The Kube-OVN community is waiting for you participation!